aiser-platform/aiser-world/packages/docs/src/docs/getting-started/quick-start-docker.md

 ---

-**🎉 Congratulations!** You now have Aiser Platform running locally.
+**🎉 Congratulations!** You now have Aicser Platform running locally.
 [Create your first chart →](./first-chart) to experience the power of AI-powered analytics.